Tares is a free online application allowing companies to check the customs tariffs applicable to imports according to the type of goods.

 An online user manual is available under “Help”, in addition to answers to frequently asked questions (FAQ) and a hotline.

-On its website, the FCA also provides companies with online training in Tares and a PDF file making it possible to print out a list of tariff numbers (Emergency solution - Tares).
+On its website, the FCA also provides companies a list of tariff numbers.